Webflow vs WordPress – Could The CMS Powerhouse Have Competition?

 A WordPress site is technically free.
 However, you need to pay for hosting.
 If you have a very small site, then this can be as cheap as $4 per month with Dreamhost.
 However, larger sites, where high uptime and speed is crucial, should expect to pay around $29 per month for a managed WordPress quality hosting that takes care of updates (e.g. WP Engine – see this review here).

 One other significant thing you need to take into consideration is how much you’ll need to pay a developer for any custom tweaks you need.

 Winner: As you can see, prices can really vary depending on what kind of project you have and how big it gets.
 However, the flexibility you get with WordPress is hard to beat, which is why it takes the point here.

-That takes our final scores to 4-6 to WordPress!
+That takes the scores to 4-6 to WordPress!

 Webflow vs WordPress: Our Final Thoughts

 So there you have it, our Webflow vs WordPress comparison.
 I know that was rather a lot to take on, so allow me to recap.

 Ease of use: A mixture between a classic website builder and a CMS, Webflow offers a slightly easier-to-use solution for advanced users who have a hard time with WordPress.